aatluri/DjangoRestAPITemplate/README.md

 1. Add the model to the models.py
 2. Enable this in the Django Admin.
 3. Then we run the migrations will create the migrations script to run on the database.
+4. Register the model in admin.py
+5. Then add a serialiser, view or viewset and update urls.py
+6. What are mixins and how do they work? https://medium.com/silicon-tribe-techdev/mixins-and-viewclasses-in-django-rest-framework-5dcd3a42617d
+7. Nested Serializers.